solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 represents the processing of the termination.
 A ClosureRequest has a lifecycle and will traverse through multiple states.
 A ClosureRequest starts in state `PENDING` directly after initialization.
 After the ClosureRequest has been approved it will transition to state `APPROVED` (this happens automatically for ClosureRequests of type `CUSTOMER_WISH`) setting the Entity's state to `LEGALLY_CLOSED`.
-After a ClosureRequest has been processed it will end in it's final state: `COMPLETED` which will set the Entity's state to `CLOSED`.
+After a ClosureRequest has been processed it will end in its final state: `COMPLETED` which will set the Entity's state to `CLOSED`.
 After a ClosureRequest has been completed, the contractual realtionship between Solaris Digital Assets and the customer has ended.
-Solaris Digital Assets will then stop to offer it's services to this customer.
+Solaris Digital Assets will then stop to offer its services to this customer.
 I.e. the customer's Accounts can not be used anymore.
 The creation of a ClosureRequest can fail, e.g. when there already is an existing ClosureRequest for this customer.
 In this case the ClosureRequest's state will be `FAILED`.